eoghan2t9/linux-cachyos-deb/README.md

 The script provides the following:

-- Build a Linux Kernel using the custom configurations by CachyOS.
+- Build a Linux Kernel using custom configurations from CachyOS.
-- Advanced configuration options including compilation optimizations.
+- Advanced configuration options, including compilation optimizations.
 - Create distributable Debian packages.

 # Usage